kshitij0401/store_performance_classification/README.md

 **Methodology**: A rigorous methodology, including model training, validation, and testing, has been implemented.
 This ensures the reliability and generalization of the developed models in real-world scenarios.

-**Repository Structure**:
-/code: Contains the Python scripts used for model development and analysis.

-/data: Includes the storedata.csv file and any other relevant datasets used in the project.

-/docs: Documentation related to the project, including this README file.

-/models: Saved model files or serialized objects that can be used for deployment or further analysis.